Ridgebury Congregational Church hosts conversation with First Selectman Marconi

 Photo: Contributed Photo.

-Ridgebury Congregational Church, 605 Ridgebury Rd., Ridgefield hosts Compassionate Ridgefield Conversation with First Selectman Rudy Marconi on Tuesday, Oct.
+Ridgebury Congregational Church, 605 Ridgebury Road, hosts Compassionate Ridgefield Conversation with First Selectman Rudy Marconi on Tuesday, Oct.
 1, at 7 p.m., in Shields Hall.

 The event is open to the public.